smoha020/certified-aws-solutions-architect-associate/5-other-services/other.md

 # Other Services

+## SES
+- Send emails

+## Pinpoint
+- Send email, SMS, push, voice, and in-app messaging.
+- You can receive replies
+- **Use Case**: run campaigns by sending marketing, bulk, transactional SMS messages
+- Example of apps with push notification: WhatsApp.
+It sends push notifications to alert users when they receive new messages, even when the app is not open.
+Other examples include social media apps like Facebook or Instagram, which notify users about likes, comments, or new messages

 ## AWS Opsworks

 - Chef and Puppet are open source platforms and allow to perform server configuration automatically